About

 But No One Takes AMEX, Right?

-Earning Extra Points Through Special Websites
+Earning Extra Points Through Special Websites & Promos

 Let’s take the Velocity Rewards program as an example (though I do know Qantas have this too).
-By logging into the Velocity eStore and clicking a special link first, your online purchases at eBay, Kogan, iTunes, The Iconic, Asos, Apple, David Jones, Menulog (and many, many more online retailers) are tracked via a browser cookie – and you’ll earn points for every dollar spent on their website.
+By logging into the Velocity eStore and clicking a special link first, your online purchases at eBay, Kogan, iTunes, The Iconic, Asos, Apple, David Jones, AliExpress (and many, many more online retailers) are tracked via a browser cookie – and you’ll earn points for every dollar spent on their website.

-Earning Extra Points Through Offers or Pooling
+Earning Extra Points Through Offers

 Often you’ll have to stay with that company for a certain period to keep the points too; you can’t just sign-up, get the points then switch back to your original supplier (though that wasn’t always the case!).